Elonian/LightSR/datasets/README.md

+# Directory Placeholder

+This folder is intentionally kept in the repository to preserve the directory structure.

+**Note:**
-# Directory Placeholder\n\nThis folder is intentionally kept in the repository to preserve the directory structure.\n\n**Note:**  \n- This folder is currently empty or contains large files which are not tracked by Git.  \n- Store the relevant datasets in this folder for training and  experiments.
+- This folder is currently empty or contains large files which are not tracked by Git.
+- Store the relevant datasets in this folder for training and  experiments.